Pontiac Firebird: 1980

-The Redbird Esprit was discontinued for 1980, and the new Yellowbird Esprit was introduced.
+The Redbird Esprit was discontinued in 1980, and the new Yellowbird Esprit was introduced.
 This was the last year to feature the colored Esprit appearance packages.
-It featured a two-tone yellow exterior with yellow 15x7 snowflake wheels, a deluxe Camel Tan interior, a gold dash bezel, special yellow Firebird decals, and a Formula steering wheel.
+It featured a two-tone yellow exterior with yellow snowflake wheels, a deluxe Camel Tan interior, a gold dash bezel, special yellow Firebird decals, and a Formula steering wheel.

 The new Limited Edition Trans Am produced for 1980 was the Y85 Turbo Trans Am Pace Car that was featured in the Indianapolis 500 race series.
 A total of 5,700 Pace Cars were made.
 Standard on the Y85 included mirrored T-Tops, a special hood and paint decal that covered the hood and roof, 15x8-inch aluminum Turbo wheels, the 301 cu in (4.9 L) Turbo, the WS6 handling package, an exclusive embroidered oyster Hobnail cloth interior, a special digital AM/FM ETR stereo, power windows, Tungsten Halogen headlamps, and a leather-wrapped steering wheel.
-While some of the options were standard on the Y85 pace car, many options were still extra (unlike the Y89 TATA which had all possible options standard), such as power door locks, power trunk release, tilt steering column, cruise control, etc. The "Official Pace Car" door decals were shipped alongside the car to dealers to install as per customer request or to the dealer's liking.
+While some of the options were standard on the Y85 Pace car, many options were still extra (unlike the Y89 TATA which had all possible options standard), such as power door locks, power trunk release, tilt steering column, cruise control, etc. The "Official Pace Car" door decals were shipped alongside the car to dealers to install as per customer request or to the dealer's liking.

-A 1980 Y84 Special Edition Turbo Trans Am was featured in the movie Smokey and the Bandit II, but was fitted with nitrous oxide tanks by Marvin Miller Systems to get the desired performance.
+A 1980 Turbo Trans Am Y84 Special Edition was featured in the movie Smokey and the Bandit II, but was fitted with nitrous oxide tanks by Marvin Miller Systems to get the desired performance.

 1981

-The 1981 model year became the final run for the second generation Pontiac Firebird.
+The 1981 model year became the final run for the second-generation Pontiac Firebird.
 The three engine options were unchanged for the model line-up, however, the option for a four-speed Borg Warner Super T-10 was re-introduced for the Formula and Trans Am, but was only available with the Chevrolet sourced LG4 305 "5.0 LITRE" V8.
-The W72 E/C 301 replaced the standard 301, so the W72 code was dropped as all 301 engines featured the Electronic Spark Control system.
-The 301T now became certified to pass Californian and H/A emissions requirements, making it the most powerful Pontiac engine to be sold in California since the mid 1970s.
-As with all other General Motors vehicles for 1981, all engines came equipped with the "computer command control" system attached to the carburetor.
+The W72 E/C 301 replaced the standard L37 301, so the W72 code was dropped as all 301 engines now featured the Electronic Spark Control system.
+The 301T became certified to pass Californian and H/A emissions requirements, making it the most powerful Pontiac engine to be sold in California since the mid-1970s, even with a slight power decrease from the previous year.
+As with all other General Motors vehicles for 1981, all engines came equipped with the "Computer Command Control" (CCC) system attached to the carburetor.
+The Canadian market and Export Firebird models slightly varied, with the Z49 Canadian delivered Firebirds not receiving any of the computer controlled carburettor systems.
+The Export Turbo engines received the same Power Enrichment Vacuum Regulator (PEVR) set up as the previous year.
+Some Canadian base model, Esprit and Formula models received the Chevrolet sourced L39 267cu V8.